|Home | Contact Us | Site Map | Shopping Cart|

-A second, 8,000 square foot barn, referred to as "Ned's Barn" in memory of bull elephant Ned, who died before he was able to make the journey to ARK 2000, was then completed, and through your donations to our "Foot of Freedom" program and our "Bucks For Bulls" campaign, we fenced a second large habitat.
-This barn and habitat became home to Sabu.
-Sadly, Sabu passed away on January 11, 2012.
+A second 8,000 square foot barn, referred to as "Ned's Barn" in memory of bull elephant Ned who died before he was able to make the journey to ARK 2000, was then completed, and through your donations to our "Foot of Freedom" program and our "Bucks For Bulls" campaign, we fenced a second large habitat.
+This barn and habitat became home to Asian bull elephant Sabu.
+(Sadly, Sabu passed away on January 11, 2012.)

 With the pending arrival of bull elephant Prince, the construction of a third bull barn, large enough to house four elephants was completed in 2011.

 Bull elephants require enormous funding and commitment in captivity.
-PAWS is most appreciative of the very generous donations from Bob Barker and his DJ&T Foundation, Patty Shenker, and the thousands of "Bucks For Bulls" and "Foot of Freedom" donors who have made Bull Mountain a refuge for these magnificent elephants!
+PAWS is most appreciative of the very generous donations from Bob Barker and his DJ&T Foundation, Patty Shenker, and the thousands of "Bucks For Bulls" and "Foot of Freedom" donors who have made, and continue to make Bull Mountain a refuge for these magnificent elephants!

 Bull Elephant Facts: view here.

 PAWS is always interested in any information regarding captive bull elephants in the United States and around the world.
 If you know of a captive bull elephant in peril, please contact us at email@example.com or (209) 745-2606.